 This type of degree is designed for students who intend to enter the workforce immediately following graduation from their programme.
 Consequently, most AAS degrees require students to choose an area of emphasis or specialty early, so they are adequately prepared for entry-level career positions within a specific field following their graduation.
-Many of the requirements for earning an AAS degree are the same as those required for an AA or AS degree.
 However, since an AAS is intended to prepare students for a career, the degree typically requires the completion of a slightly larger number of credits than for an AA or AS degree.
 Additionally, much greater emphasis is placed on technical and career training throughout the programme.